visgl/react-map-gl/docs/api-reference/marker.md

 - default: `true`

 Stop propagation of dragstart event to the map component.
 Can be used to stop map from panning when this component is dragged.
-Automatically true if `draggable` is `true`.

 ##### `captureClick` (Boolean)